 This module provides an introduction to advanced historiography.
 It will develop students’ knowledge of traditional historiographical concerns alongside current trends and new directions in writing and thinking about the past.
 It also aims to enable students to think critically about the way historians have formulated research questions, used sources, and written history, across time and place.
 It will help students to build up an informed knowledge of recent developments in historical thinking as well as a history of the discipline of History itself.

-Topics to be covered will be drawn from the following: nation and state in History; global and transnational histories; empires and colonies; orientalism and occidentalism; social history, structuralism and the Annales; history from below; history in numbers; cultural history and postmodernism; materiality and visual history; gender history; and migration history.
+Topics to be covered will be drawn from the following themes: nation and state in History; global and transnational histories; empires and colonies; orientalism and occidentalism; social history, structuralism and the Annales; history from below; history in numbers; cultural history and postmodernism; materiality and visual history; gender history; and migration history.

 Conference Training and Presentation